EastfordCommunicator/website/articles/34/5/grove-cemetery-update.md

+---
-**From the Grove Cemetery Association Board of Trustees**
+title: From the Grove Cemetery Association Board of Trustees
+---

 Do you own a family cemetery plot?

-Rather than putting off decisions regarding the layout of your plot until a time of urgent need, many families find that it is beneficial to get "pre-need\" input from those intending to be buried in Grove Cemetery as to where each person will rest in the family plot.
+Rather than putting off decisions regarding the layout of your plot until a time of urgent need, many families find that it is beneficial to get "pre-need" input from those intending to be buried in Grove Cemetery as to where each person will rest in the family plot.
 Getting input from family members now regarding who intends to use the family plot, whether they prefer cremation or a full burial, and where they